eugene-eeo/g3/_g3/manual/index.md

                         |              index.md
                         |              page.md

-One more caveat – each `.md` file must look like the following:
+Each `.md` file must look like the following:

     {
         "title": "Some Title"